 Under the financial perspective 2014-2020, Poland will receive approximately EUR 2 billion for digital foundations for the national development (this will include common access to high-speed internet, e-government and open government, digital competences of the society and technical assistance).
 Funding will be carried out mainly via a dedicated Operational Programme Digital Poland.
 The intended intervention regarding broadband investment will focus on white areas where the networks will be sustainable, taking into account take-up potential.
-The programme will apply the NGA definition in the NGA Recommendation and will build on the premise of technological neutrality, where the requirement of 'guaranteed' 30 Mbps speed will refer to 'functional' best effort speed, thus allowing for grants to advanced mobile solutions.
+The programme will apply the NGA definition based on the GBER Regulation and will build on the premise of technological neutrality.